Einklappbarer Inhalt

 Preliminary modeling actually shows the opposite: a ~10% net increase.

-What is the benefit vs. harm of stratospheric aerosol injection?
+What are the benefits vs. harms of stratospheric aerosol injection?

 Who have you done this for?

-Why aren't you using hydrogen as a lift gas for your balloons?
+Why aren't you using hydrogen as the lift gas for your balloons?

 I want to help you / how can I get involved?